 In a nutshell

 With many different smart card options, the hardware typically is not an issue.
-In fact, successful projects depend much more on the smart card middleware used.
-Smart card middleware is software connecting a smart token to applications.
-In the current heterogeneous IT world, smart card middleware should not depend on specific operating systems or devices.
+In fact, successful projects depend much more on the middleware (smart credential middleware) used.
+Smart credential middleware is software connecting a smart token (including the credentials stored on it) to an application.
+In the current heterogeneous IT world, smart credential middleware should not depend on specific operating systems or devices.
 Instead, it should be platform independent and support a broad number of applications across differing devices.
-In addition, strong security demands smart card middleware that utilizes standards based protocols and advanced cryptographic methods.
+In addition, strong security demands smart credential middleware that utilizes standards based protocols and advanced cryptographic methods.

 Frequently asked questions